Local SEO. A Complete Guide

 3. Local Keywords

-If you want to achieve success with local SEO, local keyword research is one of the most important elements of your strategies, without which it is practically not possible to begin your SEO campaign.
+If you want to achieve success with your local business, local keyword research is one of the most important elements of your strategies, without which it is practically not possible to begin your SEO campaign.

 Let’s start by defining what’s the difference between traditional keywords and local keywords.
 When it comes to local keyword research, the most important rule is always to include your location, whether it is your city (Kraków, Rome, Berlin), your region (Tuscany, Bavaria), or your country (Poland, Italy, Germany).